bbc/psammead/packages/components/psammead-image/README.md

 | `srcset`      | string        | No       |
 | `width`       | number/string | Yes      |

 The `attribution` prop is available to pass in strings to include the image source.
+[For further details, please refer to the `amp-img` attribute docs](https://www.ampproject.org/docs/reference/components/amp-img#attributes).
 The `layout` prop can be one of several, including `responsive`, `fixed`, `intrinsic` etc. We recommend using `responsive` for most use-cases, with `height` and `width` props passed in, so the AMP can use the correct ratio for scaling the image.
 [For further details, please refer to the AMP docs](https://www.ampproject.org/docs/reference/components/amp-img).
 =======
 ### When to use this component